lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 The description of all the Quanta to be executed by a submission exists in the full QuantumGraph for the run.  bps breaks that work up into compute jobs where each compute job is assigned a subgraph of the full QuantumGraph.
-This subgraph of Quanta is called a `cluster`.  bps can be configured to use different clustering algorithms by setting `clusterAlgorithm`.
+This subgraph of Quanta is called a "cluster".  bps can be configured to use different clustering algorithms by setting ``clusterAlgorithm``.
 The default is single Quantum per Job.

 Single Quantum per Job